lyonsquark/RootTreeToR/README.txt

   * Export an R data frame to a Root Tree file as a Root Tree of simple types.

-  * Import data from Root 1D Histograms (TH1F).
-2D histograms will be
+  * Import data from Root 1D Histograms (TH1F and TH1D).
-    possible in the future.
+		2D histograms may be possible in the future.

 =Limitations=

  I have not attempted to build this package on Windows.
 The automatic build system for this package will surely not work on Windows.

- I have tested this package with Root v4 and it seems to work fine.
-When the package is loaded using Root v5, some warning messages appear about unresolved symbols.
-These messages seem to be coming from Root and not R. The package loads fine and I haven't seen any problems.
-But you may be wary.
+ I have tested this package with Root v4 and Root v5 on Linux and MacOSX (see installation notes below).

 =Disclaimer=

-Although the author is unaware of mistakes in importing Root information into R, YOU are responsible for checking your results with Root.
+Although the author is unaware of mistakes due to importing Root information into R, YOU are responsible for checking your results with Root.
 There will be minor differences due to round off errors.
 There may be major differences due to bugs.
 You should repeat parts of your